 13. AMERICAN ROBINS ARE SOMETIMES VICTIMS TO BROOD PARASITISM

-The Brown-headed Cowbird is notorious for sneaking it’s eggs into bother birds’ nests so that their offspring is taken care of.
+The Brown-headed Cowbird is notorious for sneaking its eggs into other birds’ nests so that their offspring is taken care of.
 While they attempt to put their eggs in American Robins’ nests, it’s rarely successful.
 American Robins usually reject these eggs before they hatch, and even if the eggs do hatch the offspring typically don’t survive to fledge.

 14. MALES ARE THE FIRST TO ARRIVE AT NESTING GROUNDS